-Biff Byford: Well, it’s one of those albums everybody seems to like it, but everybody has an opinion of what they think it is.
+Biff Byford: Well, it’s one of those albums everybody seems to like, but everybody has an opinion of what they think it is.
 So, I don’t get involved in the opinion game.
 If people like it, that’s good enough for me, so.
 I mean, the Americans loved it.
 The British love it.
 The Scandinavians love it.
 So, it’s selling really well, and the songs go down great life.
 We’re really happy that it’s a successful album and people like it because a lot of people say, “Oh, it’s your best album ever.
-It’s your best album since–” but when we make albums, when any band makes an album, you can’t predict anything.
-The only thing you can do is make sure that the songs are the best possible songs you could write at that particular point in time.
+It’s your best album since–” but when we make albums when any band makes an album, you can’t predict anything.
+You can only make sure that the songs are the best possible songs you could write at that particular point in time.
 We took a lot longer on this album writing the songs because– just how it went.

 You started writing this album in the spring of 2016.
 Initially, the band was supposed to be on tour with Motörhead then, but the plans unfortunately changed.

 Speaking about producers, I have noticed that you have used many different guys in the past.
 So, you never had the “sixth” member on the band as many others had?

 Biff Byford: Well, not—Not on the last three albums.
 Andy’s done the last three albums.
 And earlier, we had Pete Hinton on two albums, and we had Charlie Bauerfeind on at least a couple of albums, so no, that’s not exactly true.